Applications Process & Requirements

 Admissions results will be sent to your email address by the posted decision deadline.

 Any applicant can appeal the admission decision by submitting the CS Appeal Form.
 Fall term admission appeals for the PhD and CS MS programs must be submitted by April 15th and will be reviewed no later than May 15th by the CS Admissions Committee.
-Admissions appeals for the MCS (on-campus and online), MS Bioinformatics, BS-MS, and BS-MCS programs must be submitted within 14 days of the date when admissions decision was released.
+Admissions appeals for the MCS (on-campus and online), MS Bioinformatics, BS-MS, and BS-MCS programs must be submitted within 14 days of the date when admissions decisions were released.